What is Sublimation Printing? What Do I Need To Start It?

 6. Additional Expenses

-Now, the additional expenses come, which include butcher paper, heat-resistant tape, laminating film, etc. (in case you’re sublimating on non-polyester material).
-These items are not too expensive; they are available for under $30 in all stores.
+Now, the additional expenses come, which include butcher paper, heat-resistant tape, laminating film, heat-resistant gloves, etc. These items are not too expensive; their collective cost goes up to $100.

 How Much Does It Cost to Start Sublimation Printing?

-Before we go further and wrap up our guide, it’s important to know the price of starting sublimation printing.
+Before we go further and wrap up our guide, it’s important to know the price of starting it.

-To start the sublimation printing, you need at least $800 to $1000 only for the machines (computer cost not included).
+To start, you need at least $800 to $1000 only for the machines (computer cost not included).
 A sublimation printer can cost you around $500 to $600, the heat press machine is about $300, and the additional cost of butcher paper, ink, etc., is up to $100.
-If you don’t have a suitable computer or laptop in your home, the total cost including that will be around $1300 to $1800 to get started.
+If you don’t have a suitable computer or laptop in your home, the total cost will be around $1300 to $1800 to get started.

 6 Common Sublimation Printing Problems Solved

-Sublimation printing is not an easy peasy task; it’s tough.
-People who’re learning it or have mastered the skill can understand my point very well because they know the issues.
-But be happy because you’ll get the solution to all common sublimation printing problems here.
+It is not an easy peasy task; it’s tough.
+In the start, you’ve to go through tests and trials to learn it.
+People who are learning it or have mastered the skill can understand my point very well because they know the issues.
+But be happy because you’ll get the solution to all common problems here.
+Make sure to avoid them as much as possible.

 Ghosting

-One of the common issues of sublimation printing is ghosting.
+One of the common issues is ghosting.
 It’s basically a bad (blurred or shadowy) copy of your design.
 This means the design will be printed two times on the surface with shadowy or blurry effects, which certainly won’t look good.

 Solution: 99% of the time it happens when your design moves in the heat press.
 That’s why you should always use heat-resistant tape to attach the design to the surface.
 In this way, your design won’t move when it comes under a heat press, and you will not face the ghosting issue.